 Interpersonal Process Group Therapy: In these therapy sessions, the group counselor will work to identify and address the emotions each individual is feeling as of present.
 Additionally, group interactions based on these emotions are monitored and addressed.
 The point of this type of therapy is to identify how present emotions may be based on past events, behaviors, and experiences.
 And, to address these past issues so that present emotions and thought patterns are not affected.

 Skill Development: To have the best chance at successful recovery and remain sober, individuals must develop coping skills which will help them to prevent relapse.
 And, a group setting allows individuals to practice these coping skills with other individuals.
 This way, when treatment concludes, individuals can feel confident in their ability to experience daily interactions without the threat of relapse.

 Support Group Therapy: When most people think of group therapy for addiction, they think of support groups.
 These weekly meetings allow individuals to share in their recovery achievements, develop lifelong sober friendships, and discover helpful resources.

 Group Therapy at Simple Path Recovery

 The benefits of group therapy are plenty.
 While individuals in treatment at Simple Path Recovery will have the option to gain from a number of therapies, group therapy can offer a connection with peers individualized therapy cannot provide.
 Addiction is not a disease you’ll have to fight alone.
-And, with group therapy, you’ll be surrounded and supported by others trying to establish the same knowledge, coping skills, and control of their emotions as you!
-To find out more about how group therapy can benefit your life and help you break free from the persistent and debilitating cycle that is active addiction, give us a call today at 855-467-3625.
+With group therapy, you’ll be surrounded and supported by others who are on the same path.
+They, too, are working to establish the same knowledge, coping skills, and control of their emotions!
+To find out more about how group therapy can benefit your life and help you break free from the persistent and debilitating cycle that is active addiction, give us a call today.